wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-ediscovery-premium/includes/4-create-manage-ediscovery-premium-case.md

     :::image type="content" source="../media/new-ediscovery-case-form-71b70e2a.png" alt-text="Screenshot showing the New eDiscovery Case form.":::

-5. In the **Do you want to configure additional settings after creating this case?** option, select either:
+5. Select either of the following options for the setting titled: **Do you want to configure additional settings after creating this case?:**
      -  **Yes, I want to add members or configure the analytics section**.
-     -  **No, retrun to the home page.
-I'll use the default case settings for**
+     -  **No, return to the home page.
+I'll use the default case settings for.**
 6. In the **Case format** section, select **New**.
 The Classic case option is being deprecated, so it's recommended that you select the **New case** format.
 7. Select **Save** to create the case.
 8. If you earlier selected the **Yes, I want to add members or configure the analytics** option, the case's detail page is returned, and the **Settings** tab is displayed.
 9. On the **Settings** tab, tiles appear for **Case information**, **Access and permissions**, and **Search and analytics**.
 Select the **Select** button for each tile that you want to update.
 The remaining steps describe how to update each tile.
     1. If you select the **Select** button for the **Case information** tile, the **Case Information** pane will appear.
-        1. On the **Case Information** pane, you can modify the case number and descripion.
+        1. On the **Case Information** pane, you can modify the case number and description.
         2. If you select the **Action** button at the bottom of the pane, a menu appears that enables you to close the case, delete the case, and copy support information.
         3. When you've finished updating the case, select **Exit** to return to the **Settings** tab on the case's detail page.
     2. If you select the **Select** button for the **Access and permissions** tile, the **Access and permissions** pane will appear.